A note on local well-posedness of generalized KdV type equations with dissipative perturbations: Basic estimates

 \section{Basic estimates}

-In this section we derive some linear and nonlinear estimates that will be used to prove main results of this work.
-Consider the IVP associated to the linear parts of \eqref{eq:hs} and \eqref{eq:hs-1},
+In this section we derive some linear and nonlinear estimates that will be used to prove the main results of this work.
+Consider the Cauchy problem associated to the linear parts of \eqref{eq:hs} and \eqref{eq:hs-1},

 The solution to \eqref{eq0.5} is given by $w(x,t)=V(t)w_0(x)$ where the semi-group $V(t)$ is defined as